ZhuoyuanZheng/sa-sdk-java/README.md

 # Sensors Analytics

-This is the official Java SDK for Sensors Analytics.
+This is a 3th party Java SDK for Sensors Analytics.

 ## Easy Installation